PaulusU/clean_blog/README.md

 # Clean Blog Rails

 Welcome to Clean Blog Rails!
 This is a simple Ruby on Rails application based on the Clean Blog template by Start Bootstrap.
-It provides a minimalist and elegant design for your blog.

 ## Features